Instructors General Information

 • In addition, be able to commit some hours to fundraising events such as raffle ticket sales and Fundraising Events.

-• Become a member of Canadian Adaptive Snowsports (CADS), cost $48.00 per year.
+• Become a member of Canadian Adaptive Snowsports (CADS) and BCAS at a cost of $55.00 per year.

 Training